Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Bundle approach

+\begin{example}[Bell] The model of Table \ref{Bell} is the usual example of a non-disturbing contextual model in quantum mechanics.
+It is also known as the Bell-CHSH model, by its application in the Clauser-Horne-Shimony-Holt inequality and for being an important example of bipartite scenario that shows non-local behavior \cite{bell_aspect_2004,PhysRevLett.23.880}.
 The $ab$ local section is trivial, but the others have probabilities that remember the liar cycle.
-In this sense, this model can be understood as a combination of a trivial model and three PR boxes.
-Such decomposition is in agreement with the non-contextual fraction $NCF=\frac{3}{4}$, therefore the Bell model is a $\mathbb{R}^{+}$-contextual model.
-As one can see by its bundle diagram, all events are defined as a restriction of a global event.
-For this reason, the Bell model is an example of probabilistic contextuality, contextual behaviour only appears when dealing with the measures. \end{example}
+In this sense, this model can be understood as a combination of the trivial example and three liars.
+Such decomposition agrees with the noncontextual fraction $NCF=\frac{3}{4}$, therefore the Bell example is a contextual model.
+As one can see by its bundle diagram, all events are defined as a restriction of global events.
+Therefore, it is an example of probabilistic contextuality \cite{Abramsky_2011}, once contextual behaviour only appears when considering the measures.